 A 30 year fixed mortgage is possibly the most common type of mortgage loan.
 It has several characteristics that make it such a popular choice when financing a home purchase.

 One of the key features of a 30 year fixed mortgage is its fixed interest rate.
-When you acquire the loan, the interest rate that you get at that time is the interest rate that you keep for the duration of the loan.
-Your only option to change the interest rate is if you choose to refinance.
 If you are able to lock a great interest rate when getting the mortgage, you are set.
 That is the rate for the next 30 years, assuming that you own the house that long.

 Another attractive characteristic of a 30 year fixed mortgage is its relatively low monthly payment.
 Since repayment of the loan is stretched out over 30 years, that keeps the monthly payment from getting too high.